jlentz02/CPPStuff/README.md

 - Block Matrix Product
 - MATMUL v1 - straight forward implementation of tiled matrix multiplication using
 - MATMUL v2 - modification of above to remove copying and use pointers to handle data loading

+## Utilities
+This folder contains a library with some methods that are used across the matrix, AVX, MATMULv1 and MATMULv2 files.
+- pad
+- unpad
+- print_matrix
+- record_experiment (saves the results of a series of runs to experiments.csv)